 1. Size

-The most important thing to consider when choosing a scrim is the size of the opening.
-The opening should be large enough to allow the desired amount of light to pass through, but small enough to prevent unwanted spill light from entering the frame.
+The most important thing to consider when choosing a scrim is the opening size.
+The opening should be large enough to allow the desired amount of light to pass through but small enough to prevent unwanted spill light from entering the frame.

 2. Weight